dzomboallan/dzomboallan/README.md

 ### Hi there, I'm Dzombo Allan 👋

-I'm a passionate junior software developer with over 2 years of experience specializing in Backend development.
+I'm a passionate software developer with over 3 years of experience.
+I specialize in crafting robust Web, Desktop, and Mobile Applications, with a keen eye for UI/UX design within App and Web Development landscapes.
 My goal is to evolve into a well-rounded full-stack developer, and I thrive on building robust and efficient software solutions.

 ## 🔧 Skills